bndtools/bnd/README.md

 [Open issues](https://github.com/bndtools/bnd/issues) are the one _actively scheduled_ to go into the next milestone(s).

 _All other issues will be closed_.
 However, some issues we close because we just lack people that are interested in working on them.
-We explicitly mark those issues with [`abeyance`](https://github.com/bndtools/bnd/issues?q=is%3Aissue+label%3Aabeyance+).
+We explicitly mark those issues with [`help wanted`](https://github.com/bndtools/bnd/issues?q=is%3Aissue%20state%3Aclosed%20label%3A"help%20wanted").
 If you got time to spare, do not hesitate to open them and indicate you're willing to work on them.
 We will then properly schedule and track them.
-If you need to find them, use this filter: `is:issue label:abeyance`, make sure `is:open` is not in the filter.
+If you need to find them, use this filter: `is:issue state:closed label:"help wanted"`.

 ### Milestones